beave/meer/README.md

 * Generic MySQL/MariaDB template driven writer (for building block lists, etc)
 * Unified2 <b> ** THIS IS A JOKE. ** </b>

+# Support:

+* Have a question or comment about Meer?
+Please post to the Meer mailing at https://groups.google.com/forum/#!forum/meer-users
+* If you need to report a bug,  please post that in our Github "issues" page.
+That is at https://github.com/beave/meer/issues